Tracing Back the Malicious Clients in Poisoning Attacks to Federated Learning: Introduction

-Existing defenses against poisoning attacks to FL mainly focus on \emph{protecting the training phase}.
-For instance, many studies proposed robust FL methods (e.g., ~\cite{yin2018byzantine,nguyen2022flame,cao2020fltrust,cao2021provably}) to prevent malicious clients from poisoning a global model.
-Specifically, a robust FL method--such as Trim~\cite{yin2018byzantine}, Median~\cite{yin2018byzantine}, FLTrust~\cite{cao2020fltrust}, and FLAME~\cite{nguyen2022flame}--uses a robust aggregation rule to filter potentially malicious model updates when aggregating clients' model updates.
-Other studies~\cite{zhang2022fldetector} proposed methods to detect malicious clients during training.
-For instance, FLDetector~\cite{zhang2022fldetector} detects the clients whose model updates are inconsistent across multiple training rounds as malicious.
+Existing defenses~\cite{yin2018byzantine,cao2020fltrust,nguyen2022flame,fang2022aflguard,zhang2022fldetector,fang2025provably,fang2024byzantine} against poisoning attacks to FL focus on \emph{protecting the training phase}.
+Robust aggregators such as Trim, Median~\cite{yin2018byzantine}, FLTrust~\cite{cao2020fltrust}, and FLAME~\cite{nguyen2022flame} try to filter potentially malicious updates, while detectors like FLDetector detects clients whose updates are inconsistent across multiple rounds~\cite{zhang2022fldetector}.
 However, these training-phase defenses are insufficient.
-In particular, they achieve limited effectiveness when the clients' local training data is highly non-iid or the number of malicious clients is large, as shown in our experiments.
-This is because it is hard to distinguish between malicious clients' model updates and benign clients' ones in such scenarios.
-As a result, even if these training-phase defenses are adopted, the learnt global model may still be poisoned and the poisoned global model is deployed.
+In particular, when data are highly non‑IID or attackers control many clients, malicious and benign updates become hard to distinguish, as shown in our experiments.
+Consequently, even if these training-phase defenses are adopted, the learnt global model may still be poisoned and the poisoned global model is deployed.

-\myparatight{Our work} In this work, we propose \emph{\algns}, the first \emph{poison-forensics} method for FL. \alg complements training-phase defenses and they can be used together in a defense-in-depth fashion.
-Forensics in cybersecurity generally refers to analyzing the root cause of an attack after it has happened.
-In the context of FL, our \alg aims to trace back the malicious clients that performed the poisoning attack after the attack has happened, i.e., after training-phase defenses fail, a poisoned global model has been deployed, and a misclassified target input has been identified.
-We note that identifying a misclassified target input after model deployment is orthogonal to \algns, and can be achieved via manual inspection or automatic detection~\cite{gao2019strip,chou2020sentinet,ma2022beatrix}.
-For instance, we show that our \alg can be adapted to detect whether a misclassified input is a misclassified target input or not in Section~\ref{sec:discussion}. \alg consists of two major steps: \emph{calculating influence scores} and \emph{detecting malicious clients}.
-The first step aims to calculate an influence score for each client based on its influence on the given misclassification of the target input; and the second step distinguishes between malicious clients and benign ones.
+\myparatight{Our work} In this work, we propose \emph{\algns}, the first \emph{poison‑forensics} method for FL.
+Unlike training‑phase defenses, \alg aims to trace back the malicious clients that performed the poisoning attack after the attack has happened, i.e., after training-phase defenses fail, a poisoned global model has been deployed, and a misclassified target input has been identified. {Identifying such a misclassified input—e.g., via manual inspection or automatic tools~\cite{gao2019strip,chou2020sentinet,ma2022beatrix}—is orthogonal to \alg.} For instance, we show that our \alg can be adapted to detect whether a misclassified input is a misclassified target input or not in Appendix~\ref{sec:append_otherexp}. \alg consists of two major steps: \emph{calculating influence scores} and \emph{detecting malicious clients}.
+Step I assigns each client an influence score for the misclassified \emph{target input}, and Step II uses these scores to distinguish \emph{malicious} from benign clients.